SanHalacoglu/GameOn/documentation/M3_Requirements_and_Design.md

                 4. User clicks the "Go to Discord Group."
                 5. Chrome opens the Discord web version and displays the newly created group with the added members.
             - **Failure scenario(s)**:
                 - 1a.
-The group has been deleted or is no longer available when the user tries to click it.
-The groups list is updated and displays "No groups found".
+The group is not available from the database, the user receives a 500 server error and stays on the main screen.

 <a name="fr5"></a>